 The teenage years are accompanied by many emotional, physical, hormonal, and social changes.
 Some adolescent behaviors are completely normal and happen as a result of brain changes, but other behaviors are more serious and can be signs of a mental disorder.
 It’s important for educators and parents to be aware of the signs of teens struggling with a mental health problem.

 The CDC describes mental disorders in teens as “changes in the way children typically learn, behave, or handle their emotions, causing distress and problems getting through the day.”
-Since 50% of lifetime cases of mental illness begin at age 14, it is vital that we watch out for signs of these behavior changes in teens.
+Since most lifetime cases of mental illness begin at age 14, it is vital that we watch out for signs of these behavior changes in teens.

 What to Look For